Resource guide for medication aide requirements by state

 Oklahoma

-Oklahoma has two certificate types for this profession: certified medication aide and CMA-insulin administration.
+Oklahoma has 2 certificate types for this profession: certified medication aide and CMA-insulin administration.
 Eligibility criteria include current certification as a direct care worker in a long-term care, home health, or developmental disability setting and completion of a state-approved training program.

 For more information, visit the Oklahoma Department of Career and Technology Education.